 In my opinion, you can’t spend 3 days in Florence and not explore more of the beautiful region of Tuscany!
 It’s a must on your Florence itinerary.

-(That is, if you don’t have a separate leg of Italy trip dedicated to Tuscany already).
+(That is, if you don’t have a separate leg of your Italy trip dedicated to Tuscany already).

-- See the beautiful city of Siena, marvel at the Duomo di Siena (beyond stunning!), try traditional Sienese fruitcake, and learn about the city’s unique traditions (like the Palio).
+• See the beautiful medieval city of Siena, marvel at the Duomo di Siena (it’s ridiculously stunning!), try traditional Sienese fruitcake, and learn about the city’s unique traditions (like the Palio).

-- Visit a family-run winery in the hills of Chianti for an incredible farm-fresh feast of charcuterie, handmade pasta, salads, and more – over bottomless wine and epic views.
+• Visit a family-run winery in the hills of Chianti for a farm-fresh feast of charcuterie, handmade pasta, salads, and more – over bottomless wine and lovely views.

-- Explore the enchanting medieval hilltop town of San Gimignano, check out the towers, and browse the artisanal leather shops.
+• Explore the enchanting hilltop town of San Gimignano, climb the towers, and browse the artisanal leather shops.
 Plus, try some of the world’s best gelato… Literally!
 They’ve won the Ice Cream World Championship.

-- Roam the lovely streets of Pisa and see the Leaning Tower of Pisa.
+• Roam the quaint streets of Pisa and see the iconic Leaning Tower of Pisa.

 Click here to book your Tuscany in One Day Tour.

-Click here to book your Vintage Vespa Tour of Tuscany.
+Click here to book your Chianti Safari of Tuscan Villas, Vineyards, Wine, and Cheese.

 P.S.
-In this guide, I’ve detailed seven magical day trips from Florence so you can explore all of the best options – from guided tours to vineyard visits to self-driving adventures.
+In this guide, I’ve detailed twelve magical day trips from Florence so you can explore all of the best options – from guided tours to vineyard visits to self-driving adventures.

 Eat at Mercato Centrale